RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 certain types of failures.
 For instance, when a financial database needs to move money between two accounts, it is designed so that if _either_ the withdrawal from the source _or_ the deposit to the destination fails, the whole transaction gets reversed.
-However, a database that tells you how many "likes" a facebook post has might give you the most recent data that it can find, even if it's unable to verify that it's _exactly_ up to date.
+However, a database that tells you how many likes a facebook post has might give you the most recent data that it can find, even if it's unable to verify that it's _exactly_ up to date.

 A single application might use more than one data store if it has to support different